 Return to Campus - Business Services Projects

-The latest pandemic updates for our SBCC Campus Community can be found on the SBCC Coronavirus (COVID-19) Campus Updates main page.
+Please note, the latest pandemic updates for our SBCC Campus Community is found on the SBCC Coronavirus (COVID-19) Campus Updates main page, or you may refer to the Human Resources page for Return to Campus procedures and the training available to staff, specific to COVID-19.

 - Cleaning Protocol